tukl-msd/prompt2silicon/README.md

 ## Generating the GDSII for the Workshop Designs

-The repository supports backend generation via **GitHub Actions**, using the official Tiny Tapeout GDSII workflow.
+The repository supports the synthesis and backend flow via **GitHub Actions**, using the Tiny Tapeout Verilog template.

 To generate the GDSII layout for any workshop design: